 Despite the convenience of kratom capsules, a lot of people have trouble digesting raw leaf.
-In one of the largest kratom surveys to date, a study that included feedback from over 8,000 US kratom users, almost a quarter of people said they have experienced nausea or constipation from kratom.
+In one of the largest kratom surveys to date, which included feedback from over 8,000 US kratom users, almost a quarter of people said they have experienced nausea or constipation from kratom.

 Thinking About Kratom Tea Bags

 It’s not a perfect solution, especially if you’re consuming large quantities per serving, but it’s worth trying if you’re not a fan of eating the plant fiber.

 We think this is the major benefit of tea, but two of the other benefits people talk about are faster onset times and sterilization.
 In our experience, the onset difference is negligible relative to the toss & wash method, but it’s slightly faster than capsules.